Mooney Lab @ University of Southern California

 Fun fact from Jazlyn: When I am not in lab, I enjoy record collecting and going to concerts.

-Shirin Nataneli (she/her)
+Shirin Nataneli (she/her/hers)

 Graduate studentShirin is a graduate student in the Computational Biology and Bioinformatics program and is broadly interested population genetics and evolution.
 Currently, she is exploring how we can better model complex admixture scenarios to infer demography in humans and populations of conservation concern.